heig-vd-dai-course/heig-vd-dai-course/18-practical-work-3/PRESENTATION.md

 <!-- _class: lead -->

-You can find code snippets in the practical course material on [GitHub][practical-work].
+You can find more details in the practical course material on [GitHub][practical-work].

 ### Concurrent collections